QueenOfSquiggles/queens-pink-contrast/README.md

 > Additionally, this theme is designed to be fairly resiliant to altering the accent colour.
 It is less resiliant for changing to be a light theme, but if you feel up to the work, go ahead!

+# Installation

+This repository is laid out so you can just drag and drop the root folder of this into the root folder of your instance.

 # Licensing